 - Ceramics Studio

 Funded by: Lamar Community College, El Pomar Foundation, Laura Jane Musser Foundation, and NextFifty Initiative

 See history come to life at the Frontier History Encampment!
 With the assistance of community partners, Lamar Community College proudly hosts this biannual educational opportunity that brings the American Frontier to life for visitors.

-On September 29-30, the biannual Encampment was held on the Lamar Community College campus.
+On September 27-28, the biannual Encampment will be held on the Lamar Community College campus.
 This living history experience will bring expert first-person historic interpreters to campus to create a walk through immersion into the 19th century.
-Attendees met and experienced camps of Native Americans, fur trappers and traders, pioneer women, Civil War cavalry, artillery and infantry, a Mexican vaquero, chuck wagon cooks, buffalo hunter, soiled doves, and more.
+Attendees will meet and experience camps of Native Americans, fur trappers and traders, pioneer women, Civil War cavalry, artillery and infantry, a Mexican vaquero, chuck wagon cooks, buffalo hunter, soiled doves, and more.